Help Center> CloudPipeline> User Guide> Service Endpoints

 Editing or Deleting a Service Endpoint

-On the Service Endpoints page, click a service endpoint on the list.
-The service endpoint details and operation buttons are displayed.
+On the Service Endpoints page, click a service endpoint name.
+The endpoint details and operation buttons are displayed.
 Authorized users can edit and delete service endpoints.